manijak/nativescript-photoviewer/README.md

 ```

 ## Changelog

+**3.0.0**
+- NS7/8 support for iOS.
+Android part of this plugin does not work, PRs are welcome.
+- Might be better to combine [Nativescript-Carousel](https://github.com/manijak/nativescript-carousel) and [Nativescript-ImageZoom](https://github.com/triniwiz/nativescript-image-zoom) in a modal, to create a more powerful photo viewer and give you more control.

 **2.1.5**
 - Fix for iOS datasource issue (premature garbage collect) - caused images to dissapear when using gallery.